Family-Friendly Adventures in Charlotte

 Get a feel for various neighborhood vibes on one of the self-guided Art Walks CLT tours.
 Art Walks CLT hones in on murals—from NoDa to Elizabeth, South End to the Gold District—and the artists behind the creations.
 Add an element of extra fun with the family scavenger hunt through NoDa.

 At Discovery Place Science, kids can create music with light beams, build PVC pipe structure or take in a show in the Charlotte Observer IMAX® Dome Theatre and Discovery 3D Theatre.
 Discovery Place Nature taps the curiosity of little animal lovers with its Butterfly Pavilion, Naturalist Lab and Fort Wild.
 And in Huntersville, Discovery Place Kids conjures curiosity and activates the imagination through rich play experience with activities geared toward younger children.

 Discovery Place museums are operating at a reduced capacity as part of their COVID precautionary procedures.
 Tickets must be purchased in advance online, and face masks are required for visitors age 2 or older.
-Discovery Place Kids-Huntersville reopens Wednesday, Sept.
-23, with a new operating schedule of 9:30 a.m.-4:30 p.m.
+Discovery Place Kids-Huntersville reopened Wednesday, Sept.
+23, with a new operating schedule of 9:30 a.m. to 4:30 p.m.
 Wednesday through Sunday.
-Discovery Place Science and Discovery Place Nature reopen Saturday, Sept.
-26, with a new operating schedule of 9:30 a.m.-4:30 p.m.
+Discovery Place Science and Discovery Place Nature reopened Saturday, Sept.
+26, with a new operating schedule of 9:30 a.m. to 4:30 p.m.
 Saturday and Sunday.